 So go ahead, write a sticky note on your flour container that says ‘Add 5% baking powder to make self raising flour.‘

 Baking powder is not the same thing as baking soda.

 Baking soda, bicarbonate of soda, sodium bicarbonate or bicarb soda is the pure form of the leavening agent.
 It is an alkali and needs to be combined with an acid (like buttermilk, lemon juice, cocoa etc) and moisture before it will form carbon dioxide bubbles that will leaven batter.
-Using too much bicarb soda can cause your baked goods to have a metallic or soapy taste.
+Be careful though, because using too much bicarb soda can cause your baked goods to have a metallic or soapy taste.